shikharmay7/FRIENDSFace/README.md

 but it performs pretty good over different test cases.

 Make sure to use the images of approximately the same size while training, and then resize them.

+A good resolution webcam is an add on!